Adamant-im/adamant-wallets/README.md

   "blockTimeFixed": 5000, // Optional.
 Fixed block time in ms "blockTimeAvg": 600000, // Optional.
 Average block time in ms

-  // Node additional information
-  "nodeAdditionalInfo": {
-      "normalUpdateInterval": 210000, // Regular node status update interval in ms "crucialUpdateInterval": 30000, // Node status update interval when there are no active nodes, in ms "onScreenUpdateInterval": 10000, // On the node screen, the status update interval in ms "threshold": 3,  // Permissible height difference between nodes "normalServiceUpdateInterval": 210000, // Optional.
-Regular service status update interval in ms "crucialServiceUpdateInterval": 30000, // Optional.
-Service status update interval when there are no active services, in ms
-      "onScreenServiceUpdateInterval": 10000, // Optional.
-On the node screen, the status update interval in ms "minNodeVersion": "0.8.0", // Optional.
-Minimal supported node API version "minServiceVersion": "1.0.0", // Optional.
-Minimal supported service API version
-  },

   // Optional.
 Node links for API
   "nodes": {
     "list": [